wp-plugins/easyazon/readme.txt

 You can create text affiliate links that can be optionally toggled to open in new windows and/or have the nofollow attribute applied.
 This can be controlled site wide through the plugin setting page defaults or individually controlled on a per link basis.

+When you install EasyAzon, you will also get access to our Amazon Affiliate Training, which includes:
+* What goes into a succesful Amazon Affiliate Site
+* Tips to maximize your Amazon commissions
+* Backlinking techniques that work in 2015
+* How to do keyword research
+* And much more...

 = EasyAzon Pro Features =

 EasyAzon Pro provides additional support for more affiliate link types and affiliate link options all designed to help you save time and generate more affiliate commissions.